fijal/afro/doc/api.rst

     sector: integer - id of the sector
     lat: float
     lon: float
-    problems: list of problem ids
+    problems: list of problem ids | list of dictionaries (as per /problem/[id]) with problem details
 }

 GET /block/[id]/photos